 DOC Submits Notice of Preparation for SB 4 EIR

 SB 4 also requires the Department/Division of Oil, Gas, and Geothermal Resources to prepare an EIR to analyze the impacts of well stimulation treatments.
-A Notice of Preparation for this EIR (required by CEQA) can be found here
+The Notice of Preparation for this EIR (required by CEQA) can be found here

 If you wish to subscribe to a Listserv for information about the ongoing process of developing hydraulic fracturing regulations, click here